-Q: Can you please give me guidance on a matter that I’m currently facing?
-I would on occasions purchase food (halal) from a Muslim brother.
-Only recently I discovered (by his own admission) that he considers the Beloved Prophet (unto whom be peace) to be a regular person (astagfirulah).
-And additionally, he insists that such love and respect should not be shown to the Prophet (uwbp).
+Q: I would on occasions purchase food (halal) from a Muslim brother.
+Only recently I discovered (by his own admission) that he considers the Beloved Prophet to be a regular person (astaghfirullah).
+And additionally, he insists that such love and respect should not be shown to the Prophet.
 Should I continue supporting his business by purchasing meals from him?

 What more can I say?
-The question here is you willing to educate this brother?
+The question here is, are you willing to educate this brother?
 Can you teach him and change his wrong ideas?

-A: Yes stunned and then slaughtered with Takbeer is halal as long as the chicken does not die from stunning.
+A: Yes, stunned and then slaughtered with Takbeer is halal as long as the chicken does not die from stunning.

 Q: Are cremations forbidden in Islam?